There is an intrinsic human need to share stories.

 Our programs are empowering tools for self expression that encourage positive outcomes for all participants regardless of any perceived boundaries.
 They are fun, challenging, and achievable.
 Creativity is an innate part of being human.
 Across the world people access their creativity from the time they are babies by engaging in music, dance, drawing and storytelling.
 All too often these creative skills are diminished as we grow into adults - we often develop a false belief that specialised artistic skills are required to create meaningful pieces of creative art - and we stop creating.
 At the Book Incubator we gently confront this sense of inadequacy with adults as we encourage and support the creative self expression of all participants in our workshops.
 The creation of personal narratives touches both the creator and the reader very deeply.

-The author/illustrator has an opportunity to be listened to and have their voice heard through their story telling - a highly charged achievement for anyone.
+The creator has an opportunity to be listened to and have their voice heard through their story telling - a highly charged achievement for anyone.
 The reader is often moved to reflect on their own life experiences, treat others with greater compassion and see the joy in the little things that life has to offer.
 The sharing of stories has the capacity to make a real difference in the world whether the stories are published online or in print.